-Dwelling, Multiple-Family.
-A building containing three or more dwelling units, each of which is occupied at any given time by a single household as defined herein. , each of which is occupied at any given time by a group of persons consisting of one or more persons related by blood, adoption, or marriage, together with not more than three additional persons not related by blood, adoption, or marriage, living and cooking together as a single housekeeping unit.
+Dwelling, Multiple-Family: A building containing three or more dwelling units, each of which is occupied at any given time by a single household as defined herein.

+Dwelling, Single-Family: A building containing one dwelling unit, and occupied at any given time by a single household as defined herein.